Imperial German Army in World War I: Officers

 To fill the numerous gaps in the ranks of active officers, other groups of people had to be recruited.
 However, as they were not to be retained as officers after a war, those who came from the social classes from which reserve officers were to be recruited in peacetime were appointed as reserve officers.
 In the end, recourse was made to the appointment of sergeant lieutenants and deputy officers, who were selected wherever possible from men who would no longer be part of the active army after the war.
 Thus, active non-commissioned officers could not be appointed as sergeant lieutenants (a rank awarded by the Emperor), but only as deputy officers (an appointment that could be revoked by the regimental commander if the need no longer existed).

-Reserve and Landwehr officers were selected either from former active officers who were without employment or from volunteers with one year's service.
+Reserve and Landwehr officers were selected either from former active officers who were without employment or from one-year volunteers.
 The latter were referred to as "officer candidates" after they had passed a theoretical and practical examination during their year of service.
 Over the following two years, they had to complete two training courses of eight weeks each, after which they were recommended by the corps commander for appointment as a reserve officer and could be commissioned following a vote by the district's reserve officer corps.
 Other non-commissioned officers and men of the reserve and the Landwehr were recruited from among those who had distinguished themselves in action, provided they were already sergeants, deputy sergeants, constables or deputy constables.
 All these appointments could only be made after a vote of the officer corps concerned and after very serious investigations into the morale of the candidate and his family.

 NCOs were recruited via the NCO schools, which you could enter at the age of 17.
 After two years of study, the boy was sent to the troops with the rank of non-commissioned officer (they were preparatory schools for the non-commissioned officer schools).
 Soldiers who re-enlisted during their service in the troops could also be made NCOs by re-enlistment.
 A certain number of NCO schools remained, especially behind the front, where NCO courses had been set up, usually one for a division or army corps.